Sparker95/Vindicta/README.md

 * Implement high level AI easier to control by player and more responsive to actions of enemy side.

 ## Current state of development
-Currently rewriting all the code with OOP-Light (https://github.com/Sparker95/OOP-Light) in the development-OOP branch.
+Currently the following components are fully or partially implemented:
+* Main system components
+* Enhanced logistics framework by Jeroen Not (enhanced arsenal, enhanced garage, enhanced repairing, rearming, refueling, etc.)
+* HC management
+* Garrison caching of locations
+* GOAP AI framework

+## Technical implementation
+* Most of the code is being developed with OOP-Light (https://github.com/Sparker95/OOP-Light), a custom OOP implementation for SQF.
-OOP should help produce manageable code and help implement complex event-driven systems needed for functioning of key components of the scenario.
+OOP paradigm should help produce manageable code and help implement complex systems.

-Mainly done in the old (non-OOP) code:
-* Basic generation of some types of locations (bases, outposts, etc.)
-* Garrison caching
-* Structure of AI command and some basic functions.
-AI controlled bases can respond to threats and provide help to other bases.
+* AI is being handled by a custom GOAP (Goal-Oriented Action Planning) AI framework.
+GOAP is a technology which was first used in fameous F.E.A.R. first person shooter.
+GOAP should help manage the complexity of creation of complex AI behaviours that involve replannable chains of actions.
+More on GOAP here: http://aigamedev.com/open/article/fear-sdk/ http://alumni.media.mit.edu/~jorkin/